merryt/tymerrycom/README.md

 # TODO

-### Blocking

-- responsive list sections

 ### Non-blocking

--Add description to blog posts page so their is an overview before you read the full article.
+- Add description to blog posts page so their is an overview before you read the full article.
+- Fix dates for blog posts
+- Add more content

 ## Developing